srinivassaitangudu/helpers1/docs/work_organization/ck.roles_and_responsibilities.md

     - The purpose is to have a way to track dependencies and have a way to measure critical path
     -
-- Each EPIC needs to be completely described in Issues when we start working on it
+- Each Project needs to be completely described in Issues when we start working on it

 ## Must-have vs nice-to-have goals